Popular beaches for Bavarian holidaymakers in Sirmione are without water - "historic"

-The water level of Lake Garda is falling because of the historic drought in northern Italy.
+The water levels of Lake Garda are falling because of the historic drought in northern Italy.
 Drone recordings show the extent of the popular holiday hotspot Sirmione.
 Many tourists from Bavaria come here.

 Munich/Sirmione – Around 1.4 million overnight stays count Sirmione on Lake Garda each year.
 Day trippers are likely to exceed this number many times over.
 The headland in the south of the northern Italian lake is particularly popular with holidaymakers from Bavaria and especially Munich.
 The car license plates M, A for Augsburg, DAH for Dachau, FFB for Fürstenfeldbruck, EBE for Ebersberg, ED for Erding and (of course) STA for Starnberg line the large parking lots in front of the Scaligerburg gates.